 We slid open the van door to find a local Costa Rican girl, along with an Asian-American girl.
 It was an odd mix, but as we started talking more, I felt a little more assured that we weren’t about to get hacked up and sold as the other white meat.
 It just didn’t seem that these relaxed and friendly girls would be part of this equation if this was a homicide mission.

-Once we started down the main road, my friend texted on her phone and handed it to me, “My mom would kill me if she knew I was doing this.”
-To which I thought that job might get done before she has the chance.
+Once we started down the main road, my friend texted on her phone and handed it to me, “my mom would kill me if she knew I was doing this.”
+To which I thought that job might get done before she had the chance.

 My mom would probably kill me too.
 Actually, I really hope she’s not reading this.
 Hi Mom!
 Please go away now.